Skip to content

 What changed:

-Note: This example uses gRPC-Web which works in browsers and Node.js.
-For server-side only code, you can also use native gRPC with GrpcTransport for full bidirectional streaming support.
+Note: This example uses native gRPC which requires Node.js.
+For browser applications, use gRPC-Web with GrpcWebFetchTransport instead.
 See the gRPC Gateway docs.

 Getting an Object